 Hope Slide

 We recommend a brief stop to marvel at the Hope Slide.
-This is a historic landmark, and a short stop here can easily be made during the first 2 hours of your journey.
+This historic landmark is easily reached during the first two hours of your journey.
 It’s a great place to stretch your legs and learn the history behind Canada’s second-deadliest rockslide.

-While there are a couple of other things you could do on this route, we suggest instead to keep on going through to Kamloops, and follow the suggestions for stops we made above in the fastest route.
+While there are a couple of other things you could do on this route, we suggest continuing through Kamloops and following the suggestions for stops we made above in the fastest route.

 Things to Do – Alternate Route #2